 - 1. Official transcripts from all colleges attended. - 2.
 A two-page statement of teaching and research interests.
 The statement should include educational and professional background, motivation for graduate study, and career goals. - 3.
-A current résumé or curriculum vitae. - 4.
-Official Graduate Record Examinations (GRE) General Test scores.
+A current résumé or curriculum vitae.

+- 4. Official Graduate Record Examinations (GRE) General Test scores.
 Applicants who received a baccalaureate degree from Boise State's College of Engineering are not required to submit GRE scores. - 5.
 Submit TOEFL or IELTS examination scores for non-native English speakers. - 6.
 Completion of the Student Research Area Preferences Form. - 7.
 Three letters of recommendation from academic or professional references.

-The ECE department's priority application deadline for fall admission is February 1; the priority deadline for spring admission is August 1.
-All applications received by this date are automatically considered for funding.
-Late applications, including those submitted for spring admission, may be considered at the department's discretion.
-Funding is awarded on a competitive basis.
-All offers are subject to change as dictated by availability of funds.
+Applications received by the priority dates listed above are automatically considered for funding, while late applications may be considered at the department's discretion.
+All funding is awarded on a competitive basis, and offers are subject to change as dictated by availability of funds.